kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

      // object tracked by a quota but expressed using ScopeSelectorOperator in combination
      // with possible values.
      ScopeSelector *ScopeSelector
-+    // ClassResources contains the desired set of allowed class resources.
++    // QoSResources contains the desired set of allowed class resources.
-+    // +featureGate=ClassResources
++    // +featureGate=QoSResources
 +    // +optional
-+    ClassResources ClassResourceQuota
++    QoSResources QoSResourceQuota
  }

-+// ClassResourceQuota contains the allowed class resources.
++// QoSResourceQuota contains the allowed class resources.
-+type ClassResourceQuota struct {
++type QoSResourceQuota struct {
 +       // Pod contains the allowed class resources for pods.
 +       // +optional
-+       Pod []AllowedClassResource
++       Pod []AllowedQoSResource
 +       // Container contains the allowed class resources for pods.
 +       // +optional
-+       Container []AllowedClassResource
++       Container []AllowedQoSResource
 +}

-+// AllowedClassResource specifies access to one QoS-class resources type.
++// AllowedQoSResource specifies access to one QoS-class resources type.
-+type AllowedClassResource struct {
++type AllowedQoSResource struct {
 +       // Name of the resource.
-+       Name ClassResourceName
++       Name QoSResourceName
 +       // Allowed classes.
 +       Classes []string
 +}